 John R. Hastings / / / Stella E. Hastings

 1891 -- 1977 / / / 1893 -- 1983

 Erected by Hardin County Bicentennial Committee.

 Location.
 40° 39.478′ N, 83° 27.55′ W. Marker is near Kenton, Ohio, in Hardin County.
-Marker is at the intersection of Old Sandusky Trail (County Route 265) and County Route 120, on the right when traveling north on Old Sandusky Trail.
-Touch for map. marker is at the intersection of Co.
+Marker is at the intersection of Old Sandusky Trail (County Route 265) and County Route 120, on the right when traveling north on Old Sandusky Trail. marker is at the intersection of Co.
 Rds.
 120, and 235 It is 1 mile N of St Rt 309 (old US 30 S), on the “Old Sandusky Trail”, ½ way between Pfeifer Station (Wheeler) and Marseilles this is the old portage between the Scioto River and Tymochtee Creek, a branch of the Sandusky River.
-Marker is at or near this postal address: 11000 County Road 265, Kenton OH 43326, United States of America.
+Touch for map.
+Touch for directions.

 Credits.
-This page was last revised on June 20, 2016.
-This page originally submitted on October 24, 2014, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 304 times since then and 21 times this year.
+This page was last revised on January 8, 2020.
+It was originally submitted on October 24, 2014, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 441 times since then and 32 times this year.
 Photos: 1, 2, 3, 4. submitted on October 26, 2014, by Rev. Ronald Irick of West Liberty, Ohio. • Al Wolf was the editor who published this page.